nzwulfin/bootc-django/README.md

 ansible-galaxy collection install community.postgresql
 ```

 We'll also use a local insecure registry to save on network round trips for building later.
 You can use any registry container and add it to ```etc/containers/registries.conf``` so it can be used.

+The address should be available on the network if you'd like to test updating a host as the repository is part of the bootc entry.

 ```
 [[registry]]
-location = "localhost:5000"
+location = "192.168.122.88:5000"
 insecure = true

 ```